Kitchen Cabinet: Coinage

 The first known appearance of the term is in correspondence by Bank of the United States head Nicholas Biddle, who wrote of the presidential advisors that "the kitchen ... predominate[s] over the Parlor."

 U.S. Senator George Poindexter, who had previously been cordial with Jackson, began criticizing his choice of advisors in August 1831, writing that Jackson "lends his ear too readily to individuals near his person, who are incompetent to advise him, and unworthy of public confidence."
 The first appearance of "Kitchen Cabinet" in publication was by Poindexter in an article in the Calhounite Telegraph of March 13, 1832, defending his vote against Van Buren as minister to Great Britain:

 The President's press, edited under his own eye, by a 'pair of deserters from the Clay party' [Kendall and Blair] and a few others, familiarly known by the appellation of the 'Kitchen Cabinet,' is made the common reservoir of all the petty slanders which find a place in the most degraded prints of the Union.Jackson's originally kitchen cabinet was not a team of rivals or a loosely organized brain trust but a cohort of loyalists and "patronage dispensers" who, according to historian Daniel Walker Howe, "performed only such functions as the president directed...an informal, flexible group of advisors with no power base other than his favor suited his executive style, allowing him to keep power in his own hands, and, as historian Richard Latner has pointed out, 'to dominate his surroundings.'"
 According to historian Louis Harlan, Jackson did not trust "professional, compromising politicians, and always surrounded himself with amateur politicians of the subservient, personally loyal variety."
 The domestic implication of the name "kitchen cabinet" may be related to the fact that many of his advisors, for instance William B. Lewis and John H. Eaton, had either long-standing personal ties to Jackson.

 Uses in government

 Australia

-Former Prime Minister Kevin Rudd's reliance on a kitchen cabinet (Treasurer Wayne Swan, Rudd's successor Julia Gillard and Finance Minister Lindsay Tanner) was a factor in his removal as PM.
+Former Prime Minister Kevin Rudd's reliance on a kitchen cabinet (Treasurer Wayne Swan, Rudd's successor Julia Gillard and Finance Minister Lindsay Tanner) was a factor in his removal as Prime Minister.
 Starting February 2012, Kitchen Cabinet is a TV entertainment series hosted by political commentator Annabel Crabb, in which she interviews notable Australian politicians while preparing and sharing meals with them.